5 Best Laptops for Large Excel Files of 2026 - Compute Expert

 5. LG Gram 17

-The laptop has a 13th Gen Intel Core i7 processor and 32GB RAM capacity.
+The laptop has an Intel Core Ultra 7 258V processor and 32GB RAM capacity.
 These specifications should be enough to run large Excel files without any problem.
 The laptop also has PCIe NVMe SSD storage to load your files fast.

 When you need to work online, there is Wi-Fi 6E technology to help you navigate the internet fast.
-This laptop should also be easy to bring around with 0.7 inches in thickness and 2.98 pounds in weight.
+This laptop should also be quite easy to bring around, with 0.7 inches in thickness and 3.19 pounds in weight.
 Working where you need to should pose a little problem for you if you use this laptop.

-This laptop is tough as well as it has passed military-grade durability tests smoothly.
+This laptop is tough too, as it has passed military-grade durability tests smoothly.
 All in all, this LG Gram 17 should help you work on your large Excel files capably.

 Key Features